capybara-brain346/VLM_Surveillance/README.md

-# 📌 FlytBase AI Engineer Assignment – Final Documentation (VLM Based Surveillance enhanced with summarizer and qna)
+# VLM Based Surveillance enhanced with summarizer and queries

 ---